 It is very likely your customers will surprise you when you ask about how you solve their pain points.

-QUESTION 8: How do the main benefactors of your website use the search engines?
+QUESTION 8: How do visitors to your website use the search engines?

 This may seem like an easy question but it’s not.
 People use search engines differently and understanding how they use them will directly impact how you put together your target search audience.